-CLIMBING ON A PARADISE ISLAND IN THE MEDITERRANEAN
+CLIMBING ON A DREAM ISLAND IN THE MEDITERRANEAN

-Sardinia is one of the best climbing locations in the Mediterranean.
+Sardinia is one of the best climbing locations in Europe.
 It has such a multitude of crags and climbing problems to allow climbing in any season.
 The mild temperature in the winter season makes Sardinia a great destination to escape the bad weather and enjoy climbing in the sun.

 Sardinia is currently bolted with almost 4000 sport routes and 1000 multipitches.
 This is the cumulative work of international top climbers and local passionate joining forces and experience to create and maintain climbing problems of all grades.